SoftwareHeritage/swhapguide/SWHAP@Paris.md

 museums or websites.

 In this guide we will show you how to display you work in a specific format, called [_**Software Story**_](https://stories.softwareheritage.org/).
-The _Software Story_ pulls from different public sources (Wikimedia, Wikidata, Software Heritage, Youtube...) to automatically create a presentation of you software.
+The _Software Story_ pulls from different public sources (Wikimedia, Wikidata, Software Heritage, Youtube...) to semi-automatically create a presentation of you software.
 This is only a proposition, feel free to use any other tool or platform you may like.